 The Sistine Chapel and Pietà by Michelangelo, and the frescoes by Raphael in the Stanze, are just some of the many artistic treasures we visit in this four-hour, in-depth Vatican tour.
-Led by a trained theologian or art historian, our critically acclaimed Arte Vaticana walk visits both the Vatican Museums and the Basilica of St. Peter’s and is conducted more like a walking seminar than a normal tour: by limiting our group size to no more than six people we are able to take a deeper approach to the Vatican collections as we explore papal history and the role of art throughout the history of the Catholic Church.
+Led by a trained theologian or art historian, our critically acclaimed Arte Vaticana, guided tours of Vatican visits both the museums and the Basilica of St. Peter’s and is conducted more like a walking seminar than a normal tour: by limiting our group size to no more than six people we are able to take a deeper approach to the Vatican collections as we explore papal history and the role of art throughout the history of the Catholic Church.

 Armed with reserved entry tickets, which guarantee a quick entry into the museums, we begin with the Vatican art collection, one of the world's great repositories of ancient and Renaissance works.
 Although each walk evolves differently depending on our docent's area of expertise and the interests of the group, we generally start with a thorough overview of papal history and the construction of the palace.
 Depending on the party's interests, we may then veer off to the chronologically-arranged picture gallery known as the Pinacoteca, which forms the perfect backdrop for a seminar on the history of painting from the late medieval to high Renaissance periods.